imsasankvindamuri/turmac/README.md

 # TURMAC

-**TURMAC** (Turing-Machine Abstract Calculus) is a brutalist, minimalist esoteric programming language focused on expressiveness through constraint.
+**TURMAC** (TURing MAChine) is a brutalist, minimalist esoteric programming language focused on expressiveness through constraint.
 It is designed to investigate the boundaries of Turing completeness, symbolic computation, and the implementation of low-level logic using minimal syntax.

 > TURMAC is not intended to be practical—its value lies in what it reveals about computation, not what it replaces.